craigstroman/github-notetaker/README.md

 ## Available commands:

-1. `npm run live:client` - Starts the development environment for the client.
-1. `npm run live:server` - Starts the development environment for the server.
+1. `npm run live:server` - Starts the development environment for the server and client.
 1. `npm run scss` - Builds the CSS for the server views and watches for changes.
 1. `npm run prod:build` - Builds the production client.
 1. `npm run prod:server` - Starts the server in production.

 ## Version History

+###### Version 4.0.0

+- Started using TypeScript
+- Upgraded React and switched to using React Hooks
+- Dropped Bootstrap
+- Switched to using grid for CSS layout

 ###### Version 3.0.0